FortiGate

 end

-Testing and homologating the design
+Testing and homologating the design.

-The easiest way to check the outgoing interface of traffic in real-time is to use a sniffer.
+The easiest way to check the outgoing interface of traffic in real time is to use a sniffer.
 This example test uses one IP (8.8.4.4) that is not used for probing on performance SLA to prevent seeing duplicate packets.

 This example also introduces a 'logic' failure on the link being tested to ensure that the traffic stops, but the interface is not disconnected.
 This is very important to the test because it is only desirable for the probe to fail.
-The fibre is disconnected from the Primary ISP, allowing port2 and port10 to remain unchanged.
+The fiber is disconnected from the Primary ISP, allowing port2 and port10 to remain unchanged.

 diag sniffer packet any "icmp and host 8.8.4.4" 4